Stability and Diversity in Ecosystems

 August 3, 2007

 The following is part one in a series on the National Science Foundation's Long-Term Ecological Research (LTER) Network.
-Visit parts two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen and fifteen in this series.
+Visit parts two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen and sixteen in this series.

 Is biodiversity important for predicting human impacts on ecosystems?
 If diverse ecosystems were, as a consequence, more stable, the answer would be yes.